School Accommodation List

 5. No public reading: Please do not call on the student to read out loud in class.

-6. Audio books: Allow audio books or assistive devices such as the C-Pen for “ear-reading” in place of “eye-reading.”
-Dyslexic students can take in and retain information more quickly and accurately that way.
+6. Audio books: Allow audio books for “ear-reading” in place of “eye-reading.”
+This equally legitimate form of reading allows dyslexic students to can take in information more quickly and accurately.

 7. Dictated assignments: Allow the student to dictate their answers to a scribe, in class or at home.